illinois-cs241/illinois-cs241.github.io/_docs/networking_nightmare.md

 ### Error Handling

 Your client should handle the following errors and use the appropriate function in `format.h`:
-- Recieved too much or too little data from server.
+- Received too much or too little data from server.
 - Invalid response from server (malformed or nonexistent STATUS).
 - Print any ERROR message from the server.